AndrewSaraev/STAA/README.md

 # Simple Temporal Anti-Aliasing
 *STAA* is an image effect for Unity engine.
 It is an atempt to implement a temporal AA based just on a color data without trying to use any motion reprojection.
-It jitters the camera projection matrix and combine the rendered frame with history frames.
+It jitters the camera projection matrix and combines the rendered frame with a history frames.

 ### Setup
-- Add *STAA.cs* to a camera game object
+- Add the *STAA.cs* to a camera game object
-- Assign *STAA.shader* as a shader property of STAA component
+- Assign the *STAA.shader* as a shader property of *STAA* component

 ### Settings
 - *Pattern* – sub-pixel sampling pattern (2x Quincunx, 4x, 8x)
 - *Rejection* – sensitivity of a fallback to a simply unjittered raw pixel.
 Prevents ghosting

-### Wrapping around another anti-aliasing
+### Combination with another anti-aliasing

+###### Wrapping ("or")
-Usually rejected pixels fall back to raw frame data, but that data can be altered with a help of *STAAResolve.cs* to get the best of different types of anti-aliasing.

-Components should go in this order:
+Usually rejected pixels fall back to raw frame data.
+But that data can be altered with a help of *STAAResolve.cs* which will let different AA algorithms do their best.
+To make it work a components should go in this order:
 - *STAA*
-- any non-jittering anti-aliasing image effect
+- any non-jittering anti-aliasing image effects
 - *STAA Resolve*

+For this case the pattern should be at least 4x (a lone 2x Quincunx usually look worse than FXAA).

+###### Addition ("and")
+If you're okay with a not very crisp output, you can try to combine *STAA* with another anti-aliasing image effect without using *STAAResolve*.
+The 2x Quincunx pattern should work fine for that purpose.

-### Known issues
+### Known Issues
 - Orthographic camera projection is currently not supported

 ### License